Israfil0077/Python/README.md

 # Python
-In this repository I am learning python from basic
+In this repository, I am learning Python from the basics.
+Author- Md. israfil Hossain